-At diagnosis MS was subject I joked about at dinner parties and was otherwise ignored.
+After diagnosis MS was a subject I joked about at dinner parties and it was otherwise ignored.
 In about 2000 I began to notice little irreversible changes in my body, for example when walking over rough ground my left leg started to drag .
 By now I had secondary progressive multiple sclerosis.
 Since 1999 the MS has changed me from someone who was reasonably fit, I could do a 16 mile dog walk into someone who cannot walk more than a few yards unaided.

 I am convinced my multiple sclerosis started in 1972, my bladder misbehaved.
 I was 18 at the time, I didn’t think about it again.
 In 1979 I had a major bladder disaster, I blamed the pressure of work and fatigue as the reason for the problem.
 I had another relapse a few days later then the problem went away.
 Tiny relapses with my bladder happened sporadically over the next 15 years but being a bloke I ignored them

 From the waist up I appear to be a perfectly healthy person.
 I now have serious foot drop in the left leg and I have to use an FES.
 When it began I used a MusMate to stop my foot dragging along the pavement.
 My bladder control is not good, in fact I have to do Intermittent Self Catheterisation (ISC).
 Just recently I received Botox and that was a huge elephant kicked out of the room.
 These days I have to use a mobility scooter, its called a Travelscoot or The Trike.
 A rollator is essential to walk around the house and garden.

 SPMS is progressing slowly but inexorably.
 I had to stop work as a freelance computer consultant in January 2012.
 I was on the ASCEND trial 2012 to 2014, a double blind randomised trial so nobody knows if its the real thing or not.
 Tysabri was being trialed on people with SPMS to find out if it slows progression.
 The results were inconclusive and the trial was canned